 What we are doing

-We have created the GPICA Septic Conversion Task Force.
-Our mission is to help support improved quality for the public waters surrounding Pine Island by exploring the feasibility of converting Island residences from septic to a central sewer system.
+In 2020, we created the GPICA Septic Conversion Task Force.
+Our mission was to help support improved quality for the public waters surrounding Pine Island by exploring the feasibility of converting Island residences from septic to a central sewer system.

-- Gathering information about recurring water quality issues at specific areas that could be addressed by converting septic tanks to a central sewer system.
+- Gathered information about recurring water quality issues at specific areas that could be addressed by converting septic tanks to a central sewer system.

-Following our fact-finding, we will write a summary report that we will share with the community and use to raise these issues with Lee County staff and elected officials.
+Following our fact-finding, we wrote a summary report that we shared with the community and county officials to help focus attention on the issue.

 What Can You Do?